rant-lang/rant/README.md

 [![Docs.rs](https://docs.rs/rant/badge.svg)](https://docs.rs/rant)
 [![Discord](https://img.shields.io/discord/332251452334669834?color=6C8BD5&label=discord&logo=discord&logoColor=%23fff)](https://discord.gg/U8Bj6gSshJ)

-**Rant** is a high-level procedural templating language with a diverse toolset for easily creating dynamic code templates, game dialogue, stories, name generators, test data, and much more.
+**Rant** is a dynamically-typed, multi-paradigm templating language designed primarily for procedural generation.
+It is designed with scalability in mind: it can handle tasks ranging from simple randomized string generation to more complex workloads such as procedural dialogue, character generation, and worldbuilding.

 ***